rweckert/vAlias/README.md

 - vAlias can be ran from any directory.<br/>
 - vAlias uses the /tmp/ folder for temporary and .ini files.<br/>
 - Use the 'F1' key for documentation from any main window.<br/>
+- If the ".bash_aliases" file does not exist the utility will not display any alias commands.

 ### vAlias Shortcut File:<br/>
 Save the following as a file named "vAlias.desktop" in creating a shortcut to this utility.
 Update the path for "Exec" to where the script is stored:<br/>